Our fees reflect the extremely high level of contact time with teachers and facilitators that is unprecedented in other

 We do not offer any discounts for Plymouth University alumni.

-All fees for Masters and PG Cert students are due in full in September.
+All fees are due on, or before Registration.
 A deposit of £1,500 is requested from all students who accept an offer of a place, in order to secure their place on to their chosen programme.
-This will be deducted from the balance due in September.
+This will be deducted from the remaining balance due.
 Details of how to pay these fees are sent to students when they are formally accepted on to their chosen programme.

 Students will need to budget for travel, books not held in the library, specialist research or University materials, clothing, stationery and other additional items and services (e.g. photocopying) that fall outside of course fees.
-Tier 4 students will also need to budget for any fee related to registration wtih the local Police (if required).
+Tier 4 students will also need to budget for any fee related to registration with the local Police (if required).

 Important Information for US Students